 Therefore, the only way for decisions to be made is to obtain written advice from a suitably qualified advisor, which can be circulated in summary along with supporting documentation, and tabled for discussion at the next meeting.

 The managing agent cannot act as an insurance agent unless registered as a financial services provider, but acts as a post office by delivering the advice to the trustees and presenting the broker’s written advice.

 Therefore – considering all of the above – we can summarise the standard of written advice one should expect from an insurance advisor as follows:

 a) It should briefly mention the prescribed needs (buildings, liability and fidelity) confirming that the advice has accounted for these.
 This would be the basis on which the advice was given per (1)(a) above.

-b) It should in summary, compare quotations, with the full quotations separately provided, i.e. meet the needs to reflect the products which were considered per (1)(b) above.
+b) It should in summary and compare quotations, with the full quotations separately provided, i.e. meet the needs to reflect the products which were considered per (1)(b) above.

 c) The actual advice should be there.
-It is suggested that the advisor should clearly state the advice in summary form so as to explain which product should be selected and why.
+We suggest that the advisor clearly dispenses the advice in summary form where they explain which product they recommend and why.